 The Instructional Assessment Committee (IAC) is dedicated to building a culture of assessment at ECC by engaging the college community in learner-centered assessment at the course, program/department, and institutional levels.

-- working collaboratively to identify and develop assessment best practices
+- work collaboratively to identify and develop assessment best practices

-- serving as assessment liaisons who provide expertise and encouragement to colleagues
+- serve as assessment liaisons who provide expertise and encouragement to colleagues

-- promoting the goals of assessment within and across departments
+- promote the goals of assessment within and across departments

 - coordinating assessment of the Institutional Student Learning Outcomes

-- developing and maintaining program review processes and schedules
+- developing and maintaining comprehensive review processes and schedules

 - providing faculty and staff development related to the various levels of assessment